Dynamic access pricing control for fair and stable resource sharing: Simulation Results

-In this section we use numerical simulations to analyze the proposed pricing model in action; especially in contrast to a standard surge pricing.
-The implemented scenario here, consistent with the overall system discussed previous manuscript, involves price-responsive ($R$) and unresponsive ($U$) users arriving to receive a service with service queue capacity of $q_{max}=100$ and service rate defined as in Eq.~$\eqref{eq:mudef}$, where we also set $q_c=35<q_{max}$.
-The queuing users are admitted, to receive the service, by the rate $\alpha(q)$ (dynamically changing with the service queue occupancy $q$) which we take to have the same form as in Fig.~\ref{fig:fixedpoints-saturated} (see the dashed red curve) tuned for the system to have the desired triple (single) fixed points in the presence (absence) of the unresponsive group of users when the price is determined by the saturated price function of Eq.~\eqref{eq:costfunction-sat}.
-(Specifically, a third-order polynomial $\alpha:q\rightarrow {\Bbb R}$ is used here with the coefficients set for $\alpha$ to be monotonically decreasing over $q\in[0, q_{max}]$ and to mimic the scenario of Fig.~\ref{fig:fixedpoints-saturated} in terms of the fixed points.)
+In this section we use simulations to implement\footnote{All numerical numerical simulations are implemented in Python with the code available at \url{https://github.com/h0mayoun/access-pricing}} and evaluate the efficacy of the proposed pricing control mechanisms.
+The simulations implement the model and pricing mechanisms numerically using a standard ODE solver applied over time.
+In particular, we compare the proposed mechanism to a standard surge pricing policy.
+Consistent with the overall system we have presented, the implemented scenario involves price-responsive ($R$) and unresponsive ($U$) users arriving to receive service with a service queue capacity of $q_{max}=100$ and service rate defined as in Eq.~$\eqref{eq:mudef}$, where we also set $q_c=35<q_{max}$.
+The queuing users receive service based on an admission function $\alpha(q)$ (dynamically changing with the service queue occupancy $q$) which we take to have the same form as in Fig.~\ref{fig:fixedpoints-saturated} (see the dashed red curve) tuned for the system to have the desired either triple or single fixed points in the presence (absence) of the unresponsive group of users when the price is determined by the saturated price function of Eq.~\eqref{eq:costfunction-sat}.
+Specifically, a third-order polynomial $\alpha:q\rightarrow \R$ is used with the coefficients set for $\alpha(q)$ to be monotonically decreasing over $q\in[0, q_{max}]$ and to mimic the scenario of Fig.~\ref{fig:fixedpoints-saturated} in terms of the fixed points.

-We run the simulation of a scenario that demonstrates different behaviors of the dynamical system: convergence in the presence of only price-responsive users, instability induced by the proposed pricing in the competitive scenario, and the bounceback of the system after the termination of the unresponsive demand.
+We run the simulation of a scenario that demonstrates different behaviors of the dynamic system: convergence in the presence of only price-responsive users, instability induced by the proposed pricing in the scenario when unresponsive traffic is present, and the bounceback of the system after the termination of the unresponsive demand.
 The numerical simulations are initialized with $R(0)=50$ and $q(0)=15$ and constant $K_R=4$ (with no unresponsive user arrival $K_U=0$) over $t\in[0, 100]$.
-The unresponsive demand initiates at $t=100$ and terminates at $t=300$ with $K_U=4$ constant over this period.
+The unresponsive demand initiates at $t=100$ and terminates at $t=300$ with $K_U=4$ being constant over this period.
 At $t=300$, the unresponsive demand terminates and the simulation continues until $t=400$.